rkuma183/wilsonmar.github.io/_posts/2017-07-30-java-spring-rest-api-sample.md

    We need to ignore the date/time stamps, markers, and warnings in the response.

    Notice "hello.Application" is called (even though "No active profile set").
+   NOTE: <a target="_blank" href="https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-profiles.html">Spring Profiles</a> provide a way to segregate parts of your application configuration and make it only available in certain environments.

    After "Registering beans for JMX exposure on startup" notice there is a
    <a href="#SampleResponse">valid response from the web service</a>